 I Chronicles 12:32 men of Issachar, who understood the times and knew what Israel should do—200 chiefs, with all their relatives under their command;

 Have you ever felt clueless as to what is going on in the world around us?
-It seems that the media and some of our leaders are clueless to reality (particularly the previous administration) – at least in terms of communicating facts and truth and making sound decisions.
-Those erroneous communications and faulty decisions affect us all.
+It seems that the media and some of our leaders are clueless to reality, at least in terms of communicating facts and truth and making sound decisions.
+These erroneous communications and faulty decisions affect us all.

 It’s almost like a tsunami of serious events is sweeping the world right now and these events affect God’s people everywhere.
 On top of that is political correctness run rampant.
 God forbid that a spade be called a spade; instead it must be called a garden implement.

 We have massive media and societal reactions to events with little or no concern for the truth.
 Don’t let the facts get in the way of a story – and if any of the facts are troublesome just ignore or change them.
 It’s all about achieving desired outcomes, specifically for those creating the uproar.